Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

-{\bf Volunteers Engage Asymmetrically Based on Match Type:} So far, we have shown evidence from the data that failing to match negatively impacts both donors' and volunteers' future engagement.
+{\bf Volunteers Engage Asymmetrically Based on Match Type:} So far, we have shown evidence that failing to match negatively impacts both donors' and volunteers' future engagement.
 Consequently, adoption seems favorable as it reduces uncertainty in matching.
 However, our analysis of FRUS data also reveals a potential downside for adoption.
-Adopters are signed up automatically on a weekly repeating basis, and hence do not need to frequently engage with the platform.
-Consequently, they may not be responsive to ``last-minute'' availabilities, defined as donations unclaimed with 24 hours of their pickup time, which account for 22\% of all FRUS donations.
-These availabilities arise for several reasons, such as when a new donor joins the platform.
-Given the importance of successful matching for donor engagement, it is crucial to have volunteers willing to sign up for last-minute availabilities, and non-adopters frequently play this vital role.
+Volunteers who are in an adopted match are signed up automatically on a weekly repeating basis, and hence do not need to frequently engage with the platform.
+Consequently, they may not be responsive to available donations in the spot market (donations unclaimed within a week of their scheduled pickup time).
+These availabilities arise for several reasons, such as when a new donor joins the platform, and account for one-third of all FRUS donations.
+Given the importance of successful matching for donor engagement, it is crucial to have volunteers willing to {engage with donations in the spot market.
+Volunteers who are not currently part of an adopted match} frequently play this vital role.

-We demonstrate the differences between adopter and non-adopter engagement in Figure \ref{fig:summaries}.
-In the left panel, we present the non-adopters' share of completed donations as well as their share within the subset of last-minute availabilities that are completed.
+We demonstrate the differences in engagement based on match type in Figure \ref{fig:summaries}.
+The left panel shows the share of completed donations involving volunteers who are not part of an adopted match, as well as their share of completed {spot market donations}.
 We present these shares on an aggregate level and for four large locations.
-We observe that even though non-adopters' contributions do not constitute the majority, they play an outsized role in completing last-minute availabilities.
-The scatter plot in the right panel further reinforces the versatility and responsiveness of non-adopters.
-Here, we plot the number of unique donations vs. the total number of completed donations by both adopters (red) and non-adopters (blue) who have completed between 5 and 50 donations.
-As evident, non-adopters complete a more diverse set of donations.
-Together, these figures show the importance of having a volunteer base which engages with the platform frequently.
+As shown, volunteers who are not part of an adopted match play an outsized role in completing donations in the spot market.
+The scatter plot in the right panel shows the number of unique donations vs. the total number of completed donations by both volunteers in an adopted match (red) and other volunteers (blue), focusing on those that have completed between 5 and 50 donations.
+Dot size is proportional to the number of volunteers who transported the corresponding number of total and unique donations.
+We highlight that volunteers who are not part of an adopted match complete a more diverse set of donations.
+Together, these figures illustrate the importance of having volunteers who engage with the platform frequently.

-To shed more light on the effects of asymmetric volunteer engagement, we consider the eight largest locations and regress the percentage of last-minute availabilities at a location that are successfully completed on the percentage of donations at that location that are completed through adoption.
-We find that a percentage point increase in the latter reduces the former by $0.76$ percentage points ($p<0.05$).